Almotasem100/Computer-Vision/Task1/README.md

 ## Add additive noise to the image

 We add three different type of noise :

 * Uniform
 * Guassian
 * Salt & Pepper

 You can change between them using combo box and change the amount of noise using slider

 ### Uniform

 ![Uniform Noise](Screenshots/uniform.png)

 ### Guassian

 ![Gaussian Noise](Screenshots/guassian.png)

 ### Salt & Pepper

 ![Salt & Pepper Noise](Screenshots/salt_pepper.png)
 ---

 # Part 2

-## Filter the noisy image using the following low pass filters:
+## Filter the noisy image using the following low pass filters

 in this section we use function "avgFilter" to manipulate the noisy image with a specific filter we choose and the result is ...

 ## - original image

 ![original of Image](Screenshots/org.png)

 ## - Average filter

 ![Average filter](Screenshots/avg.png)

 ## - Gaussian filter

 ![Gaussian filter](Screenshots/gas.png)

 ## - Salt & papper pic

 ![Salt & papper pic](Screenshots/salt&papper.png)

 ## - median filters

 ![median filters](Screenshots/medain.png)

 ---

 # Part 3

-## Detect edges in the image using the following masks:
+## Detect edges in the image using the following masks

 ## - Sobel , Roberts , Prewitt and Canny edge detectors

 in this section we use function "edgFilters" to manipulate the image with a specific filter we choose and the result is ...

 ## - original pic

 ![original pic](Screenshots/org.png)

 ## - Sobel filter

 ![Sobel filter](Screenshots/sobal.png)

 ## - Roberts pic

 ![Roberts pic](Screenshots/roberts.png)

 ## - Prewitt filters

 ![Prewitt filters](Screenshots/prewitt.png)

 ---